Jaisurya-Ravi/Agile-Time-Using-Excel-Macro/README.md

 </br>

 # 1 Prerequisites
-Ensure you have the following prerequisites installed on your system:
+Ensure you have the following prerequisites installed on your system by following the installation steps given in the below steps:

 1. Microsoft Office 2007 or newer.
 2. Selenium Basic